DRUM LESSON FREQUENTLY ASKED QUESTIONS

 First things first, I like all my lessons to be fun, relaxed and informal.
 I believe this creates a calm atmosphere and leads to much better results.

 My teaching approach will vary slightly from student to student.
 I wouldn't present a lesson to a primary school student the same way as I would to a thirty-something business owner.
 That is not to say though that the content of the drum lesson will change though, I will just vary my presentation style and pace a little.
 I've taught thousands of hours of drum lessons, so I'll be able to find the right approach to help you get the most out of each lesson.

 How much should I practice?

 This is all down to you.
 I probably get asked this question more than any other.
 In an ideal world, you'd practice at least every other day, but unfortunately life doesn't always allow this.
 Most of my students have full time jobs so it can prove tricky to fit drums around everything else going on.
-What I would say though, is do as much as you can on a practice pad, a few minutes while the kettle is boiling.
+What I would say though, is do as much as you can on a practice pad, even a few minutes a day while the kettle is boiling.
 Any time you can fit it in is going to help you improve.

 Everybody has different circumstances, but as long as you're doing enough to see a weekly improvement yourself, then that's good enough.

 Bank transfer or cash work perfectly.
 You can also pay me directly via Monzo if you have that facility.